Hangzhou Triennial 2016

 The Zhejiang Art Museum is located in a verdant area near the tourist pilgrimage locale of West Lake.
 A number of installations on the museum grounds were built around this heavily treed landscape.
 Shen Lieye’s Walking Cloud (2016) used bamboo to create rounded nest-like forms twisted around a group of trees punctuated by ladders reaching into the sky above.
 On this occasion China was not immune to health and safety restrictions and, sadly, by the time of my visit the work was marred by warning signs to not climb on the otherwise inviting ladders.
 In contrast, Atelier Chen Haoru installed Mega Fabrication (2016) near the museum entrance.
 Described in the exhibition catalogue as a team effort to weave in space, long sections of bamboo pierced the skyline in a jumble of sharp lines.
 Closer to the ground the bamboo suspended small, functional swinging seats for the public to enjoy.

 Inside the six galleries the work exhibited was varied in quality and installation.
 In fairness these differences offer a very real indication of the various national and cultural systems we all study, work within, and are inevitably informed by.
 Placement of video work enjoyed particular care with the installation of South Korean artist Kimsooja’s multiscreen A Needle Woman (2005) usefully tucked at the end of a long gallery.
-This placement allowed viewers to watch uninterrupted by passing traffic, instead left to muse on the flow of faces the move around Kimsooja’s stationary presence.
+This placement allowed viewers to watch uninterrupted by passing traffic, instead can you buy ambien online left to muse on the flow of faces the move around Kimsooja’s stationary presence.

 A thought provoking aspect of the second Triennial was the number of artists who consider the themes of factory closure and loss of work.
 The topic is of course familiar across Europe and North America, but in my experience China often receives our blame as the place where manufacturing vanished from Europe has now moved.
 To find a number of Chinese and a Taiwanese artist also dwelling on local textile factory closures and obsolete industrial machinery was a sobering perspective to see.